Nizza is… The lion of Monferrato conquers the eyes of the world from the top of the Campanone.

 Nizza Monferrato is located in the heart of Monferrato, in the Belbo torrent valley.

-In the seventeenth century, Nizza was subjected to continuous sieges, the most famous that from 12 to 24 May 1613 by the troops of Duke Carlo Emanuele I of Savoy, which was resolved with a victory for the nicesi.
+The history of Nizza is marked by sieges: remember that of 1268 carried out by the troops of Charles of Anjou and, again, that from 12 to 24 May 1613 of the troops of Duke Carlo Emanuele I of Savoy, which ended with a victory for the nicesi.

 For more information: Nizza Monferrato's Tourist Information and Reception Office